Dendrocnide cordifolia

-Dendrocnide cordifolia, commonly known as the stinging tree, is a plant in the nettle family Urticaceae endemic to the Atherton Tablelands, south west of Cairns, Queensland.
+Dendrocnide cordifolia, commonly known as the stinging tree, is a plant in the nettle family Urticaceae endemic to the Atherton Tablelands, southwest of Cairns, Queensland.
 Contact with the plant (like many others in the family) results in a painful sting, however the intensity and duration of the pain from this plant is extreme.

 Description

 D. cordifolia is a straggly perennial shrub growing up to 10 m high, and the entire plant is covered with stinging hairs.
 It has large cordate leaves measuring up to 25 cm long by 22 cm wide, with toothed margins and petioles (leaf stems) almost as long as the leaf blade itself.

 The inflorescences are up to 6 cm long and bisexual, i.e. consisting of both staminate (functionally male) and pistillate (functionally female) flowers.
 The flowers are quite small, about 1.5–2 mm wide.

 The fruit are achenes about 1.5 mm long.
 They are partly surrounded by a white, globular, fleshy body derived from the swollen pedicel and is somewhat similar in appearance a small white raspberry.